3rd March 2022

-Since we started in the 1970s, we’ve always had the environment at the forefront of our decision making.
+Since we started in the 1970s, we’ve always had the environment at the forefront of our decision-making.
 We’ve always understood our impact on the planet but, in recent years, the world has seen just how acute the challenge is.
 That’s why we continue to accelerate our plans, constantly finding new ways to reduce our impact and protect our planet.

 Supplying our valued customers with the communications they require is important, but safeguarding the planet is important too.
 For us, it’s all about finding a way to achieve both goals at once.

-Across our operations, our passion for protecting the planet is so engrained that it has become second nature.
+Across our operations, our passion for protecting the planet is so ingrained that it has become second nature.
 But with increased awareness of sustainability and greenwashing becoming a hot topic, we can do more to share the initiatives we have in place.

 Everything we do is underpinned by clear environmental policies, all designed to reduce our impact.
 All our initiatives are part of our ongoing commitment, managed through certification to ISO 14001 Environmental Management System, which we’ve held since 2010.

 To spearhead these initiatives, we have a dedicated director and a continuous improvement team.
-As a result, we can consistently perform in-line with our policies – and explore new ways to go even further.
+As a result, we can consistently perform in line with our policies – and explore new ways to go even further.

 Here are just a few of the ways we think, act and make decisions responsibly.